 Scythe

 Purposely killing another morally good in human being is one of the worst things someone can do.
 Scythe, written by Neal Shusterman, is a novel set in the future on mortality is conquered and people live forever except specific circumstances.
 One of these and the one mainly focused on by the book is “gleaning” where one of the scythes pick and kill someone from society who they deem fit to die whom do not get revived when killed.
 The book follows 2 teenagers whom get selected by the scythe Faraday to become new scythes to glean people and the cycle continues.
-Killing in this sense is given a moral pass by the narrator as in the book it is seen that the reason is a good cause by helping society at large by attempting the curb the population growth and help retain aspects of when mortality existed.
-Murder can be defined as the unlawful premeditated killing of one human being by another.
-Although in the book these killings are not unlawful but in the world we live in now these would clearly be illegal and they are certainly premeditated by the scythes doing the act.
+Killing in this sense is given a moral pass by the narrator as in the book it is seen that the reason is a good cause by helping society at large by attempting the curb the population growth and help retain aspects of when mortality existed.
+Murder can be defined as the unlawful premeditated killing of one human being by another.  Although in the book these killings are not unlawful but in the world we live in now these would clearly be illegal and they are certainly premeditated by the scythes doing the act.
 Although counter to Shusterman’s vision of the world in the book, it is clear that the Scythes in the book dedicate their lives to committing immoral acts and are morally misguided.

 Many scythes in the book are seen to abuse there powers to “glean” people in a fashion that is clearly morally abhorrent.
 One of these scythes and the scythe that the book mostly follows is scythe Goddard.
 Scythe Goddard plays the main antagonist of book shown by his actions such as mass gleaning, taking the high scythes daughter hostage and forcing Rowan to disable his pain nanites to inflict suffering on him.
 The stance the book is obviously scythe Goddard is clearly amoral and terrible but what is the fundamental difference between Goddard and the scythes that are seen as moral from the book that makes scythe Goddard the worst but the others morally passable.
 The book seems to counter this with saying that since scythe Goddard enjoys his gleanings this makes him bad but the “better” scythes do not enjoy gleanings.
 But why would the mental state of a murderer change the fact of the matter, the person being dead which is generally considered why murder is amoral in the first place.